 Law students in the DC area may work with Children's Law Center via clinical programs at their law school.
 Please contact your school for more information.
 Law students may also apply to serve as a law clerk at Children's Law Center.
 Information on our law clerk program is available on our website.

 The best way to get involved is to attend one of our trainings.
 Check our pro bono website for upcoming training information.
-You may also contact Jen Masi, CLC's Pro Bono Director, or Mollie Jackson, CLC's Pro Bono and Intake Assistant, to discuss getting involved.
+You may also contact Jen Masi, CLC's Pro Bono Director, or Alyssa Tender, CLC's Pro Bono and Intake Assistant, to discuss getting involved.

 Contact our Pro Bono Director, Jen Masi, at (202) 467-4900 ext.
 541 or firstname.lastname@example.org or our Pro Bono and Intake Assistant, Alyssa Tender, at (202) 467-4900 ext.
 586 or email@example.com.